 There’s also the Black Cherry Bourbon Hot Cocoa, which is Hot Chocolate mixed with Jim Beam Red Stag Bourbon.
 It’s probably a personal preference, but I’m not a big fan of Red Stag’s artificial, medicinal cherry flavor or its syrupy quality.
 But I also used to drink the stuff relatively frequently a few years ago and I may just be tired of it.
 But it’s here if you want to give it a go and if you don’t like it, you can always try something else, which is a benefit of these sorts of events.

-As is typical of a Disney Dessert Party with a boozy component, those that go a little heavier on the alcohol are going to come away with more “value.”
-Disney serves a Hot Cocoa Flight for $12 and one of those three cocoas is the same Red Stag version that’s served here, so each one of those drinks is worth about $5, considering the pour is a bit larger at the Dessert Party
+As is typical of a Disney Dessert Party with a boozy component, those who go a little heavier on the alcohol are going to come away with more “value.”
+Disney serves a Hot Cocoa Flight for $13, and one of those three cocoas is the same Red Stag version that’s served here, so each one of those drinks is worth about $5, considering the pour is a bit larger at the Dessert Party.
+It would be easy to put seven or eight of those back, I would think, as each is just about four sips.
+The beer and wine would set you back about $7 each if you purchased them from a cart or quick service, and the other cocktails are worth about the same given their smaller size.

-We thought the event “felt” a little short.
-With the 8:30pm Jingle Bell, Jingle BAM! start time, the Dessert Party officially began at 7pm, but you could enter as early as 6:45pm.
-At 7:45pm, they begin actively trying to get people to head to the reserved viewing area for the show and by 8pm, everybody is out as the courtyard area is officially part of the fireworks fallout area.
-So your $79 or $89 only buys you about an hour.
-Granted, that’s as long as several of the other Dessert Parties, but having to get up and traipse across the entire courtyard to grab desserts or a drink cut into the time and there wasn’t much of an opportunity to sit back and relax at the tiny tables with the little chairs.
+Granted, an hour is about as long as several of the other Dessert Parties, but having to get up and traipse across the entire courtyard to grab desserts or a drink cut into the time and there wasn’t much of an opportunity to sit back and relax at the tiny tables with the little chairs.
 That feeling of being rushed may have also been impacted by how close the tables were together, which seemed to create more of a chaotic feel than some of the other Parties that I’ve attended recently, like Tony’s Most Merriest Town Square Party, which lasted three hours and we basically had the restaurant to ourselves.
 At the Rivers of Light Dessert Party, 90% of the tables are “literally” within two dozen steps of both the bar and buffet line and with far fewer options available, it’s a lot easier to try one of everything in a short amount of time.
 Leave it to easywdw.com to complain about better variety.